Disaster can strike quickly and without warning. It can force you to evacuate your neighborhood or confine you to your home.

 Functional and Access Needs

-For people with functional and acess needs such as visual disabilities, mobility disabilities, hearing/speech disabilities, or other special needs, please see the following for useful information:
+For people with functional and access needs such as visual disabilities, mobility disabilities, hearing/speech disabilities, or other special needs, please see the following for useful information:

 Whenever a disruption in electricity service occurs, it is important to follow good food safety guidelines.
 Foods such as meats, dairy products, eggs, cooked pastas and potatoes, and puddings are potentially hazardous foods to eat after a loss in electrical power of more than a few hours.
 Other foods such as carbonated beverages, ketchup, mustard, jams, and peanut butter are safe without refrigeration.